claroleticia/PythonCamp2026/README.md

 - All homework due before class (9AM CST).
 - Work together but do NOT copy and paste code.
 - Submit your homework on Github.
 Commit and comment often.
-- Direct homework questions to Leticia (who will be grading your assignments).
+- Direct homework questions to Hongyu (who will be grading your assignments).

 ### Poster Projects:
 - Show off your python skills with a small project.